 NOTE: I’d like to add alcohol to this list too.
 It may feel good at the time of drinking, but it is difficult for the body to digest (evidenced by the fact it doesn’t feel so good in the morning) – arguable more difficult than white sugar.

 If an excess of these HEAVY foods sneak into your diet, then you will gain weight as a result.

 These foods are all difficult for the body to digest so if eaten in excess, they not only increase the HEAVY quality in the body, they can also increase our level of undigested food wastes or Ama.
 As Ama builds up in the digestive tract, it hampers digestion further causing Variable Agni and eventually Dull Agni in our central digestive fire which, in turn, causes Dull Agni in our tissue fires or dull tissue metabolism.
 As a result, our fat tissue is not created properly and we produce an excess of immature fat tissue – of the stodgy, lumpy kind.
 At the same time, more Ama gets produced because we’re not digesting anything properly.
-This can easily become a viscous circle that is difficult to break if we don’t know how to build a stronger digestive fire.
+This can easily become a vicious circle that is difficult to break if we don’t know how to build a stronger digestive fire.
 Luckily, thanks to Ayurveda, we do…